 HarQen unleashes the richness of information trapped inside conversations — transforming talk into actionable insights.
-Founded in 2007, HarQen's award-winning Intelligent Voice Service enables meetings, interviews and other conversations to be captured, enriched, organized and shared, improving collaboration and adding a new layer of business intelligence to existing data management systems.
+Founded in 2007, HarQen's award-winning Hypervoice solutions enable interviews, meetings, and other conversations to be securely captured, enriched, organized, shared, and analyzed.

 Management Team & Founders